Volvo B10M: Singapore

 475 B10M Mark IVs were delivered between June 1995 and December 2000.
-They were bodied by either Duple Metsec or Walter Alexander Strider.
-Mid-life refurbishments extended their lifespan by two years, and 30 DM3500-bodied buses received another one-year extension in 2017 due to insufficient replacement buses.
+They were bodied by either Duple Metsec, PSV Soon Chow or Walter Alexander Strider.
+Most buses built in 1995 and 1996 were extended for two years due to insufficient replacement buses.
+Land Transport Authority (LTA) had barred lifespan extension for single decker buses registered between 1997 and 1999.
+30 DM3500-bodied buses had received another one-year extension in 2017 due to insufficient replacement buses.
 All these buses have been retired as of 23 December 2018.

+The B10Ms were deployed on nearly every bus route operated by Singapore Bus Services and SBS Transit.
+During their lifespan, they were a very common sight on the roads.
+For Jurong Industrial Services, just a few of them were redeployed after the retirement of Mercedes-Benz O405 in May 2011 and stayed throughout the lifespan.

-A 14.5m B10M Superlong tri-axle bus, bodied by Duple Metsec, was purchased in 1995 (UITP Congress 1995) and retired in October 2012.
+A 14.50m B10M Mark IV "Superlong" tri-axle demonstrator bus, bodied by Duple Metsec and registered as SBS997A, was purchased in 1995 and retired in October 2012.
+It was most commonly deployed on route 83.
+The bus was de-registered and scrapped soon after.
+SBS997A was the only tri-axle single-deck bus that ever existed in Singapore.

-A 19m B10MA articulated bus, also bodied by Duple Metsec, was purchased in 1996.
-It was known as "Asia's Longest Bus".
-In 2006, it was sold to Bayes Coachlines in New Zealand.
+A 19.0m B10MA articulated bus, also bodied by Duple Metsec, was purchased in 1996.
+It was registered SBS998Y and known as "Asia's Longest Bus".
+In 2006, it was sold to Bayes Coachline of New Zealand, together with Mercedes-Benz O405G 17.70m (Bendy Bus) (SBS999U).

+If the most popular public bus nicknames of the Asia Longest Vehicle (articulated), Superlong Vehicle as the Mark IV Duple Metsec batch are very bearing close resemblance to regular 12-metre buses and Strider bodied by Walter Alexander (rigid).
+All Volvo B10M (rigid) buses are powered by the Volvo THD101G engine (9,600cc) or THD102KF engine (9,603cc) that are Euro I compliant paired with a Voith DIWA 851.2 or 4-speed automatic ZF Ecomat 4HP 500 gearboxes.
+Articulated bus (SBS998Y) were also powered by the Volvo THD102KB engine (9,603cc), with power output of 286hp (210kW) and they were fitted with a ZF Ecomat 4HP 590 4-speed gearbox. two demonstrator B10M Mk1 sets were fitted with a Volvo THD100EC engine (9,600cc).

 Japan

 For Expo '85 in Tsukuba, Fuji Heavy Industries bodied 100 B10MLs.
 Seventy-nine were exported to Australia in 1986 with Brisbane Transport, Busways, Grenda's Bus Service, Hornibrook Bus Lines, Invicta Bus Service, Kangaroo Bus Lines, Metro-link Bus Lines, Metropolitan Transit Authority, Premier Roadliners, Sunbury Bus Service and Surfside Buslines purchasing examples.